 When Stanley has his ‘chef tea’ he makes us all try a little bit first then polishes everything off without a fuss.

 This has really helped with Stanley’s confidence to try new foods.
-At these workshops he’s made fishcakes, Chinese noodles, lasagne, savoury cheese scones, meatballs and pizza to name but a few. *Another post with all the details is in the pipeline…I promise*
+At these workshops he’s made fishcakes, Chinese noodles, lasagne, savoury cheese scones, meatballs and pizza to name but a few.

 And, as an added bonus to these sessions he’s made some lovely little friends too.
 In the mornings we now have to watch ‘Shane the Chef’ on Milkshake so ‘I can learn how to be a good chef, Mummy’